 - Maximizing your Social Security benefits.
 Although you can start collecting benefits at age 62, waiting to collect can pay off.
 With each year you delay, your overall benefit increases until reaching the maximum amount at age 70.
 Social Security benefits are based on your highest 35 years of earnings.
 Since non-work years don’t factor into the benefit calculation, working longer could increase your Social Security benefit.

 If your Social Security benefits are your only source of income, they are generally not taxed by the federal government.
 However, if you work while receiving Social Security, or receive income from other sources (such as wages, pensions, annuities or investments), part of your Social Security benefits may be taxable.

 Social Security benefits are subject to tax if the person’s combined income (including tax exempt interest) exceeds certain limits.
 Up to 85% of Social Security benefits can be taxed.

-In addition, if you work after retirement and you start receiving Social Security benefits, your monthly payments may be affected, depending on your age.
+Additionally, if you’re working after retirement and start receiving Social Security benefits, your monthly payments may be affected, depending on your age.

 How does income affect Social Security payments?

 If you begin Social Security when you are…

 In the years before you reach full retirement age

 In the year you turn full retirement age